 Drop bagels with a large spoon in boiling water 4 at a time for 7 minutes turning once; drain.

 Add one of the flollowing to the flour mixture for herb bagels: 1 teaspoon dried dill, 1 teaspoon crushed tarragon, 1 teaspoon dried onion powder, ½ teaspoon dried garlic powder or 1 teaspoon of blended seasoning.

 Add to the flour mixture for Parmesan bagels: ¼ cup grated Parmesan cheese.

 Add to flour mixture: ½ Cup fresh blueberries or fresh chopped strawberries, washed, drained and dry.

-NOTE: You can make whole wheat bagels with this recipe by substituting 2 cups of whole wheat flour for 2 cups of the all purpose flour.
+NOTE: You can make whole wheat bagel recipes with this recipe by substituting 2 cups of whole wheat flour for 2 cups of the all purpose flour.

 Dissolve yeast in warm water in a large bowl; let stand 5 minutes.